 For more than 40 years, Robert has been involved in community advocacy, broadcast and print media, media issues, cross-cultural activities, community-police relations and history projects.

-As a subject matter expert in Chinese-Canadian history, Robert has provided interviews and presentations to media, historians, students, government departments and the Canadian Museum of History.
+On the subject of Chinese-Canadian history, Robert has provided interviews and presentations to media, historians, students, government departments and the Canadian Museum of History.

 He has covered Chinese-Canadian and multicultural issues as a co-producer/host of “Orientation,” a radio program that aired on CHEZ 106 from 1982 to 1988.
 As a writer for two local Chinese-Canadian community newspapers, he has interviewed many notable Chinese-Canadian writers and covered many local events and issues.
 He has spoken out against inaccurate and stereotypical coverage of Ottawa’s Chinese community by mainstream media and has worked with them to improve understanding and trust.